 Then carefully move along each tooth with your file using smooth strokes until all teeth are evenly sharpened.
 Repeat this process on the other side of the blade until all teeth are sharpened.

-By following these simple steps, you can save yourself money while also ensuring that your blades last longer before needing replacement — ultimately leading to better performance for all of your cutting needs.
+By following these simple steps, you can save money while ensuring that your blades last longer before needing replacement — ultimately leading to better performance for all your cutting needs.

 How To Sharpen A Circular Saw Blade